-I was the lead designer on this project and collaborated with and sought feedback from engineers, product managers and designers on our team.
+I was the lead designer on this redesign and collaborated with engineers, product managers and designers on our team.

 The 2019 Dashboard update includes a modernized style and two main feature additions: Year-to-Date Reporting and Sales Trends.